Reading, Literacy and Oracy

 We aim to build successful reading habits through explicit teaching instruction.
 Nonfiction is paired with a primary text for full thematic immersion and to ensure students receive a broad and enriching reading diet.
 Enrichment and experiences are planned to align to the text choice and bring our texts to life.
 Students are taught to re-read sections of text and extracts to maximise their comprehension and textual retention

 When students enter Darton Academy, they complete a New Group Reading Test (NGRT), a standardised reading test consisting of multiple-choice and sentence-completion questions.
 This test gives us a Reading Age (RA) for each student.
 This is given in years and months, so a RA of 11.5 means that a student is reading at the equivalent of a child of 11 years and 5 months.
 To read more about the New Group Reading Test, please visit the GL website.
+From this data, we arrange bespoke intervention for our students based on their needs.
+This includes Ruth Miskin-Fresh Start, Reading Plus, Lexia Software Package and Accelerated Reader.

 Lexia Reading Programme